 Do you agree that Financial Aid (Scholarship process and student grants) has provided effective service to you?

-Do you agree that Food Service (Cafeteria, Special Events) has provided effective service to you?
+Food Service (Cafeteria, Special Events) has provided effective service to me.

 Do you agree that the Foundation (Donor contributions, account management) has provided effective service to you?

-Do you agree that the Health and Wellness Center has provided effective service to you?
+Do you agree that the Student Health and Wellness Center has provided effective service to you?

 Do you agree that the Library has provided effective service to you?